PreviousNext

 Case for a Mobile App

-Mobile apps are powerful tools for specific use cases, especially when you need deep engagement.
+Mobile apps are powerful for specific, high-intensity use cases.

 Pros: